Fallen-Breath/pistorder/README.md

 A mod that shows the block movement order of a piston.
 Thanks [CarpetClient](https://github.com/X-com/CarpetClient) for the idea of such a cool tool

+## Usage

-Right click a piston base block with an empty hand to show what will happen when a piston pushes / retracts
+Right-click a piston base block with an empty hand to show what will happen when the piston pushes / retracts

 Nothing will happen if you are sneaking when clicking